Isabelle had three older brothers, a daddy and a mommy. Even so, that Thursday, no one came to pick her up when school was over.

 Isabelle went on back to her room, equipped with the glass containing the three colours, as well as the three objects, the knife, the red ink and the nails.
 She closed her door.
 Benjamin was sleeping.

 Our friend sliced the top off the cactus, horizontally.
-She gently let this little hat fall from the blade of her knife.
-She took the cactus in its earthen pot and poured the nectar into the glass.
+She took it in its earthen pot and poured the nectar into the glass.

 "Now, Isabelle," said the cactus, "you drink everything in the glass."